 According to academic Erich Fromm, Marx's concept of man is based upon Hegel.
-In order to better understand Marx's view of human nature, it is important to mention that in Hegel's view a dialectical thinker must distinguish between appearance (earthy) and essence (heavenly).
-Once man gains self-consciousness, he will discover the absolute truth about himself and his world.
-Hegel believes that man attempts to put this truth into practice.
-For Hegel and likewise for Marx, man only makes sense of his life when he is productive.5
+In order to better understand Marx's view of human nature, it is important to mention that in Hegel's view a

 Man, according to writer Gajo Petrovic, is for Marx, a "being of praxis."
 He dismisses the traditional concept of human nature that views "man as a rational animal", because Marx does not believe that reason or any form of activity can be the essence of man.
 Man is a human being because of the form his relationship takes in regard to his environment and himself.
 This relationship is what Marx calls praxis.
 Furthermore, consciousness distinguishes human activity from animal activity.
 Thus, praxis may be defined as "conscious [human] life activity".
-Nonetheless, to distance Marx's concept of man from the traditional notion, and because man develops and transforms himself in the cause of history, Petrovic suggests defining praxis as "a universal-creative self-creative activity [that] contains its determination as a free, conscious activity".
+Nonetheless, to distance Marx's concept of man from the traditional notion, and because man develops and transforms himself in the cause of history, Petrovic suggests defining praxis as "a universal-creative self-creative activity [that] contains its determination as a free, conscious activity".6

 As man purposefully changes himself and the world he lives in, only man has a history.
-Therefore, Fromm explains that human nature first needs to be regarded "in general, and then with human nature as modified in each historical epoch".
-In this sense Marx discerns two drives of human nature: man's constant drives, such as hunger and sexual urge, which are essential parts of the individual that do not change, and man's 'relative' drives, which, on the other hand, are based on the respective predominant social structure.
+Therefore, Fromm explains that human nature first needs to be regarded "in general, and then with human nature as modified in each historical epoch".7 In this sense Marx discerns two drives of human nature: man's constant drives, such as hunger and sexual urge, which are essential parts of the individual that do not change, and man's 'relative' drives, which, on the other hand, are based on the respective predominant social structure.
 For example, in a capitalistic society the demand for money is relative drive; man is calculating and greedy, he is alienated.
 Thus, man's potential is predetermined by the contemporary prevailing social structure.
-Fromm further clarifies that "[y]et, man does change in the course of history; he develops himself; he transforms himself, he is the product of history; since he makes his history, he is his own product".
-Marx writes that although man makes history, the past determines the conditions for this end.
+Fromm further clarifies that "[y]et, man does change in the course of history; he develops himself; he transforms himself, he is the product of history; since he makes his history, he is his own product".8 Marx writes that although man makes history, the past determines the conditions for this end.9